bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 you want to analyse the purchases of a given user in a specific time frame.
-If you use range queries in the way described above, you won't be able to make a query over the `userId` field.
+If you use range queries in the way described above, you won't be able to query records within a time range for a fixed `userId`.
 You are only allowed to make queries using the key of a message.
-You can use the `-range-key` option to address this limitation.
+You can use the `--range-key` option to circumvent this.
 The option is set during topic creation and allows you to specify the new key for your messages.